ai-joe-git/Belullama/README.md

 To install Belullama on your CasaOS server, follow these steps:

-**Access your CasaOS server**:
+- **Access your CasaOS server**:

 Open your internet browser.
-Enter the address shown after completing the CasaOS installation [2].
+Enter the address shown after completing the CasaOS installation.
 Press Enter to access the CasaOS web interface.

-**Install a customized app**:
+- **Install a customized app**:

-In the CasaOS web interface, look for a button with a "+" symbol [2].
+In the CasaOS web interface, look for a button with a "+" symbol.
 Click on the "+" button to open a menu.
-From the menu, select "Install a customized app" [2].
+From the menu, select "Install a customized app".
 This will allow you to install an app using a Docker file.

-**Download the Docker file**:
+- **Download the Docker file**:

-Once you have selected "Install a customized app," you will be prompted to choose a Docker file [2].
+Once you have selected "Install a customized app," you will be prompted to choose a Docker file.
-Download the Docker file from the provided link [2].
+Download the Docker file from the provided link.
 Make sure to save the Docker file in a location that you can easily access later.

-**Install the customized app**:
+- **Install the customized app**:

 After downloading the Docker file, go back to the CasaOS web interface.
-Click on the "Install" button to start the installation process [2].
+Click on the "Install" button to start the installation process.
 Follow any additional prompts or instructions that may appear during the installation.

-**Verify the installation**:
+- **Verify the installation**:

-Once the installation is complete, you should see the app listed in the CasaOS dashboard [2].
+Once the installation is complete, you should see the app listed in the CasaOS dashboard.
 You can click on the app to access its web interface and start using it.

-Please note that the specific steps may vary slightly depending on the version of CasaOS you are using.
-It's always a good idea to refer to the official CasaOS documentation or seek support from the CasaOS development team for any specific issues or questions you may have.
+**Please note that the specific steps may vary slightly depending on the version of CasaOS you are using.
+It's always a good idea to refer to the official CasaOS documentation or seek support from the CasaOS development team for any specific issues or questions you may have.**

 ## Usage